CDM Soccer Position Explained

 Leadership and Communication:

-Since they are in the middle of the field, many CDMs are leaders on the field, organizing the team’s defensive shape and communicating with their teammates to make sure everyone is on the same page.
+Finally, since they are in the middle of the field, many CDMs are leaders on the field, organizing the team’s defensive shape and communicating with their teammates to make sure everyone is on the same page.

-Key Attributes for a Successful Central Defensive Midfielder CDM
+Key Attributes for a Successful CDM

 Effortless Athleticism

 Today’s CDMs need to be more than just muscle.
 In recent times the role of fascia on sports performance has taken off and the truth is there is a spectrum of athleticism in which some players are more fascia driven, and others are more muscle driven.
+To learn more about the importance of fascia and how to improve your athleticism, check out these blogs: Fascia training and How to regain full foot function.

 Physical Attributes

-CDM’s are at the center of the team and they have to be strong players so that they can take the ball away from anyone who tries to get past the defensive line.
+CDM’s are at the center of the team and they have to be strong so that they can take the ball away from anyone who tries to get past the defensive line.
 Athletic strength is half strength and half coordination because you are only able to output as much strength as your body is able to properly coordinate, which is why just being the biggest, most muscular player does not always mean you will be the strongest on the football field.

 Take N’golo Kante for example, who is only 1.68 cm, or 5 ft 6 in, yet he is able to body players much bigger than him and he was able to establish himself as one of the best CDMs of his generation.
 This is because true strength comes from being just as coordinated as you are strong which is more dictated by your fascia system as opposed to your muscular system.